Entry-Level Track

 Q: Is my college coursework from 10 years ago still acceptable?

-Previous coursework should be evaluated by a counselor to verify that you have met all pre-requisites and general education requirements for the program even if you already have a Bachelor’s or Associate Degree.
-General Education requirements for the Bachelor's Degree in Dental Hygiene do not have a recency requirement attached to them.
-However, the required science courses for the Dental Hygiene Program must be taken within six years of admission.
-The information and content learned in sciences courses such as anatomy and physiology, nutrition, pharmacology, and microbiology are critical to the practice of dental hygiene.
+Previous coursework should be evaluated by a counselor to verify that you have met all pre-requisites and general education requirements for the program.
+General Education requirements for the Bachelor's Degree in Dental Hygiene do not have a recency requirement attached to them; however, the required science courses for the Dental Hygiene Program must be taken within six years of the current application.
+The information and content learned in sciences courses such as anatomy and physiology, nutrition, and microbiology are critical to the practice of dental hygiene.

 Q: How do I apply for the program?

-Application is opened from October 1 through February 1.
+Application is opened from October 1 through February 1 each year.
 It's recommended that you read the application instructions carefullly before fill in the application.

 Q: Can I apply to the program while there are some in-progress classes?
 If so, how many in-progress classes that are allowed?

-Yes, a limited number (1-3 courses) of prerequisites may be in-progress at the time of applying; however, it will reduce the chance of acceptance into the program.
-All in-progress courses must be completed before starting the Dental Hygiene Program.
+It is highly recommended that all prerequisite courses be completed prior to applying.
+While a limited number (1–3) of prerequisites may be in progress at the time of application, this may reduce the applicant’s chances of acceptance into the program.
+All in-progress courses must be successfully completed by the end of the spring term, as all prerequisites must be fulfilled before beginning the Dental Hygiene program in the summer term.

 Q: Can I attend part-time?

-No, the Dental Hygiene portion of the program is a full-time program of study for two years.
-Students typically enroll in 14 to 17 units per quarter.
+No, the Dental Hygiene program is a full-time program of study for two years.
+Students typically enroll in 14 to 21 units per quarter.

 Q: How many hours per day is the program?